 You’ll start getting into more and more situations that uncover glimpses of this obscure truth.
-You’ll realize some of the struggles they have had to endure.
+Undoubtedly, you’ll realize some of the struggles they have had to endure.
 You’ll start to gain some understanding about them that make them seem a little less dictator and quite frankly, human.
 Like you human.
 You realize that undeniable pull to gravitate to them with all your questions isn’t really because they have all the answers, but because they have all the love.

 8. Do what scares you

 If you are going after the things you love, it will probably be kind of scary because it will be important to you.
 You can already expect to have some failures; we covered that in #4.
 Try your hardest to not let the hurdles stop you.
 Those setbacks are often setups for greater things to come.
 It takes a lot of hard and not-so-great work to be amazing.
 And please I am begging you, do not limit yourself!
 At least let other people tell you no (but first revisit #3).
 Until you are completely halted by some outside force, keep pushing.
 When you can’t push anymore, change directions; which leads me to this last important point…

 9. Don’t focus too much on “rules”, but do remember this